-How to Defrost Turkey
+How to Thaw Turkey

 This is your best option.
-While it does take up a large amount of space in your refrigerator, it’s also the ideal way to keep your turkey at safe temperatures during the entire thawing process.
+While it does take up a large amount of space in your fridge, it’s also the ideal way to keep your turkey at safe temperatures during the entire thawing process.
 In fact, it’s so safe, the USDA says you can re-freeze your turkey after defrosting it this way.
 If you need help making extra space in the fridge, check out these genius fridge organization tips and tricks.

 How it works: Place your turkey (in its original packaging) in the refrigerator on a large platter to catch any drippings.
 If you don’t have a platter large enough, you can use a clean, unscented trash bag—just make sure it doesn’t have any holes in it.
-You’ll need to defrost the bird for approximately 24 hours for every 4 pounds, so a 16-pound turkey would take about four days.
+You’ll need to defrost the bird for approximately 24 hours for every 4 pounds, so a 20-pound turkey would take about five days.

 When you should cook the turkey: Since this method safely thaws poultry, you can wait 1 to 2 days before cooking your turkey.
 Before you pop it in the oven, learn how to season it the right way.

 How it works: Place the turkey (in its original packaging) in a leak-proof plastic bag.
 Submerge the wrapped turkey under cold water and change the water every 30 minutes.

 When you should cook the turkey: Cook the turkey immediately after thawing.
 Be sure to avoid these 10 common turkey mistakes.

 Okay, I’d really only recommend this method in extreme emergencies.
 That is, of course, assuming you can fit a turkey in your microwave!
-Since every microwave is different, it’s really hard to set a rule of thumb for this one.
+Since every microwave is different, it’s hard to set a rule of thumb for this one.
 So, consult your microwave’s instruction manual for the correct power level and timing.

 How it works: Unwrap the turkey from its original packaging and place it in the microwave.
 Cook it for the amount of time stated in your microwave’s instruction manual.